deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

 * Listing 15-8 shows how I can use this method to register a route, which has the same effect as the previous example, but has a cleaner syntax.
     Listing 15-8.
 Registering a Route using the MapRoute method in the RouteConfig.cs file

+### P7 ----------------------

+* This approach is more compact, mainly because I do not need to create an instance of the MvcRouterHandler class (it is done for me, behind the scenes).
+* The MapRoute methods is solely for use with MVC applications.
+* ASP.NET Web forms applications can use the MapPageRoute method, also defined in the RouteCollection class.

 ### Using the simple route

 <!--